-- Rash on hands, feet or other areas of body
+- Rash on hands, feet or other areas of the body

-Sores in mouth usually come one to two days after a fever.
+Sores in the mouth usually come one to two days after a fever.

 Some people, especially young children, may get dehydrated if they are not able to swallow enough liquids because of painful mouth sores.

-Not everyone will get all of these symptoms.
-Some people, especially adults, may show no symptoms at all, but they can still pass the virus to others.
+Not all symptoms will show in every individual.
+Some people, especially adults, may show no signs or symptoms at all, but they can still pass the virus to others.

-- For the rash mix 5 drops Thieves oil, 5 drops Lavender oil and 5 drops purification oil and 10oz coconut oil (I use young living for my oils.)
-Mix in a little bowl and place on a counter top where your child can put on themselves all through out the day where ever and whenever they feel itchy.
-I would recommend at least 3 times a day.
-For children under 5 keep out of reach and apply to them as needed.
+- For the rash mix, 5 drops Thieves Essential Oil, 5 drops Lavender Oil and 5 drops Purification oil and 10 oz coconut oil (I use young living for my oils.)
+Mix in a little bowl and place on a countertop where your child has access to apply the mixture to their rash all throughout the day.
+I recommend at least 3 times a day.
+For children under 5 keep the mixture out of reach and apply to them as needed.

-- I also had my children take lukewarm baths and put 10 to 12 drops of Lavender oil in it.
+- I also had my children take lukewarm baths.
+Drip 10 to 12 drops of Lavender oil while the water is running.
 This will help relieve the itching.

-- For my son who had the rash all over, I gave him allergy medicine before he went to bed.
-That was only for two nights.
+- For my son, who had the rash all over, I gave him allergy medicine before he went to bed.
+That was only for the first two nights.

-Other than that the virus must simply run its course and as I said above that could be around 10 days.
+Other than the treatments listed above, the virus must simply run its course which could be around 10 days.